mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 }
 ```

-This uses the `testing` package from the Go standard library.
+This uses the standard library package `testing`.
 Each test function must have a name that begins with `Test`
 and take a pointer to a `testing.T` object.
 These functions create a slice of structs called `tests`
-that each describe an individual test assertion.
+that each describe a test assertion.
 Each test assertion has a name, a set of arguments to be passed
 to the function being tested (called "args"),
 and the expected result (called "want").
 The loop that follows iterates through the "tests"
-and fails if the actual value returned from the
+and fails if for any assertion the actual value returned from
-function being tested does not match the "want" value.
+the function being tested does not match the "want" value.

 All that is left for us to do is replace the `TODO` comment
 with some test data.